 Let your child’s teacher know that you are there to help

 - Get involved in your child’s education.
 Human nature tells us that a person will attempt to shift blame from themselves to others.
 Our children are no different, they will often blame a teacher for their own shortcomings or lack of effort.

 - Get to know your teacher and ask how you can help them in your child’s development.
 Teachers have 25-30 students per class, with a 6 class day that is 150-180 students to track on a daily basis.
 Any help you can give them will help in your child’s development.

 - Understand that teachers are people to.
 They work in a highly stressful job environment and have little in the way of a support network.

-- Listen to the advice a teacher may give and work with your child to accomplish these.
+- Listen to the advice a teacher may give and work with your child to accomplish those goals.

-- Understand that your child may have the issues that the teachers are talking about.
+- Understanding that your child may have the issues that the teachers are talking about.